Cold water diving like the UK, do you use a wetsuit, semi dry suit or dry suit?

 - Semi drysuits are more expensive than wetsuits.

-- Semi drysuits are used more by scuba divers and less by other water users, wheres wetsuits are used across a whole range of water users.
+- Semi drysuits are used more by scuba divers and less by other water users, whereas wetsuits are used across a whole range of water users.
 This includes surfers, snorkelers, free-divers, water skiers and swimmers.

 Now that we’ve looked at what makes a semi-drysuit, let’s take a look at drysuits.

-What is a dry suit?
+What is a drysuit?

 A drysuit provides scuba divers with better thermal insulation than other exposure suits like wetsuits and semi dry suits, as the wearer is kept dry.

 There are three types of drysuit.
 These include neoprene drysuits, crushed neoprene and membrane drysuits.
 Each one of these drysuits has it’s own properties and benefits or advantages vs its disadvantages over the other.